 Implications of Regional and Federal Greenhouse Gas Regulations

 In New England, fossil-fuel-fired generators above 25 MW have been subject to the Regional Greenhouse Gas Initiative since 2009 and face additional federal regulations for reducing greenhouse gases.
-RGGI states completed a comprehensive program review in 2013, lowering the overall CO2 budget (annual cap) to 91 million tons (mtons) beginning in 2014, reducing the cap by 2.5% each year through 2020. shows the total New England allowances for each of the auctions and the total CO2 emissions from the New England sources.
+RGGI states completed a comprehensive program review in 2013, lowering the overall CO2 budget (annual cap) to 91 million tons (mtons) beginning in 2014, reducing the cap by 2.5% each year through 2020.
+Figure 9-3 shows the total New England allowances for each of the auctions and the total CO2 emissions from the New England sources.
 In years where CO2 emissions exceeded the amount of allowances, some New England generators needed to either use banked allowances or purchase available allowances, which may be available from other states or the secondary market.